 The overall temperature of the enclosure must be around 78 F. The warm part of the enclosure should be 88 to 96 F. This should make up about a third of the enclosure.
 You can achieve this by taping a warming pad such as Fluker’s Heat Mat underneath a third of the cage.

 Alternatively, you can have a heat lamp such as the Fluker’s Ceramic Heat Emitter over the snake’s basking area.
-To regulate the temperature use a Century Digital Heat Mat Thermostat Controller with the warm pad.
+To regulate the temperature use an INKBIRD ITC-308 Thermostat Controller with a warm pad.
 Similarly, use a thermometer to check the temperatures of the warm and cool areas of the cage.

 As already mentioned, having a screen top can lead to low humidity since the moisture in the enclosure easily dissipates.
 Similarly, substrates such as paper towels and newspaper are poor at trapping moisture since they easily dry up.
 Beddings made of materials such as coconut fiber, cypress mulch, and aspen shavings are conducive for good humidity levels.